SalehAlobaylan/MyStore/Docs/Pipeline_description.md

 - Workflow Control: Implements a gated deployment process
   - Requires manual approval before deployment
   - Only deploys from the master branch
-  - Ensures controlled releases to production
+  - Ensures controlled releases to production -->

-## CircleCI Configuration Overview

-The CircleCI configuration file (`.circleci/config.yml`) defines the CI/CD pipeline for the MyStore application.
-This pipeline is responsible for building, testing, and deploying the application to AWS Elastic Beanstalk.
-Below is a detailed breakdown of the configuration:

 ### Version and Orbs
 - The pipeline uses CircleCI version 2.1.